 determine (where visible to First Gas) whether any Shipper is exceeding its MHQ and instruct any that Shipper (by means of an OFO if necessary) to reduce its offtake accordingly;

 curtail Interruptible Capacity (if any);

+curtail any AHP;

 curtail Supplementary Capacity (if any), where the relevant Supplementary Agreement allows; and

-if Available Operational Capacity is still insufficient, after allowing for the extent to which Shippers have exercised their Priority Rights, curtail Shipper’s then current Approved NQs in accordance with section 10.4, subject to the limitations set out in sections 4.16 and 4.17.
+if Available Operational Capacity is still insufficient, after allowing for the extent to which Shippers have exercised their Priority Rights, curtail Shipper’s then current Approved NQs in accordance with section 10.4, subject to the limitations set out in section 4.16.

-First Gas will determine the reductions in NQ referred to in section 10.3(a)(v) or section 103(b) pro-rata in proportion to a Shipper’s NQ divided by the sum of all Shippers’ NQs multiplied by the overall reduction in, respectively, NQs or most recent Approved NQs required.
+First Gas will determine the reductions in NQ referred to in section 10.3(a)(vi) or section 10.3(b)(vi) pro-rata in proportion to a Shipper’s NQ (excluding any AHP) divided by the sum of all Shippers’ NQs (excluding all AHPs) multiplied by the overall reduction in, respectively, NQs or most recent Approved NQs required.

 fees and charges